About Me

 Rui Li, Marcus Klasson, Arno Solin, Martin Trapp

 While estimating posterior has been actively researched in Bayesian deep learning (BDL), how to make predictions with posterior efficiently is largely overlooked.
 We examine streamlining prediction in BDL through a single forward pass without sampling.
-We showcase our approach for both MLP and transformers, such as ViT and GPT-2.
+We showcase our approach for both MLP and transformer models, such as ViT and GPT-2.

 Anton Baumann, Rui Li, Marcus Klasson, Santeri Mentu, Shyamgopal Karthik, Zeynep Akata, Arno Solin, Martin Trapp